GreenInfo-Network/nyc-crash-mapper-etl-script/README.md

 python main.py
 ```

+## Deploying the Scheduled Task

+After making changes to the script, you will want to push these changes to Heroku scheduler so the script is used the next day.

-To deploy the site to Heroku for running, push the code to the new remote that you added with `heroku git:remote` above:
+To deploy the site to the Heroku scheduler, push the code to the new remote that you added with `heroku git:remote` above:

 ```
 git push heroku master